Professional Resume writing services

-Get a picture, a profile and sell yourself
+Get a photo, a profile and sell yourself

-I’ve been writing successful LinkedIn sites for eight years.
+I’ve been writing successful LinkedIn sites for more than eight years.
 I write them after the resume (they go hand-in-hand).
-The key to writing a great LinkedIn site is showing the ‘upside down’ pyramid.
+The key to writing a great LinkedIn site is to show the ‘reverse’ pyramid.

 The upside down pyramid